Reefer Madness: The Movie Musical: Plot

-One night, Jimmy and Sally take a joy ride in Mary's stolen car while buzzed, running over an old man.
-Jimmy runs to Mary, debating whether to continue being under the influence or repent his ways ("Mary Jane/ Mary Lane").
+One night, Jimmy and Sally take a joyride in Mary's stolen Packard while buzzed, running over an old man.
+Jimmy runs to Mary, debating whether to continue being under the influence or repent ("Mary Jane/ Mary Lane").
 Jimmy returns to Mary romantically, but he realizes that he is putting her in danger and tells her that he must leave town without her.
 Jack brings him back to the Reefer Den with a pot-brownie, putting him in a cartoonized trip ("The Brownie Song").
 Mary follows Jimmy to the Den where Ralph seduces her by convincing her that Jimmy has joined his "fraternity".
 He suggests that they celebrate with a smoke, which turns out to be a toke.
 This intro to reefer immediately turns Mary into a sadistic dominatrix who terrorizes Ralph for pleasure ("Little Mary Sunshine).
 Jimmy enters and a fight ensues.
 Jack stops the fight, knocks out Jimmy and accidentally shoots Mary.
 He frames an unconscious Jimmy for the crime.
 Jimmy gives Mary his class ring, and comforts her as she dies in his arms ("Mary's Death").

 Jimmy is taken away by police.
 Racked with guilt, Ralph has pot-induced hallucinations of Jimmy as a ghost, Mary as Satan's sodomy pal and the children who got hooked on the Reefer Gang's dope as the living dead.
 Ralph gets an extreme case of the munchies and ends up killing and cannibalizing Sally.
 Jack shoots Ralph to stop him ("Murder!").
-Seeing similar visions, Mae realizes the error of her ways and tells Jack to do the same.
+Seeing similar visions, Mae realizes the error of her ways and implores Jack to do the same.
 He rejects her pleas and she bludgeons him to death with a garden hoe, gaining her much-needed empowerment ("The Stuff (Reprise)").

 Mae pleads to the visiting President about Jimmy's case, earning the boy a presidential pardon.
 Jimmy, Mae, the President and Jimmy's fellow prisoners, Ralph, Jack, and Sally (reincarnated as Uncle Sam, George Washington, and Lady Liberty respectively) raise the American justice system and patriotism ("Tell 'Em the Truth").
 Jimmy burns down the Reefer Den's weed garden, freeing Mary from both Hell and Satan before everyone's eyes.
 The Lecturer's film ends with Mary entering Heaven, greeted by Jesus and other Holy souls.

-The entire audience joins the suddenly real film cast to hold a huge anti-reefer book burning pledging to join the fight against marijuana, sex, racial and ethnic minorities and other things harmful to their dear country ("Finale").
+The entire audience joins the suddenly real film cast to hold a huge anti-reefer book burning, pledging to join the fight against marijuana, sex, racial and ethnic minorities, and other things harmful to their dear country ("Finale").
 The Lecturer drives off, pleased that he has succeeded in exploiting everyone's biases.